joseasoler/tradergen/README.md

 * Guaranteed to have a few pieces of power armor in stock.
 * May rarely have a shield belt or smokepop belt in stock.

+### Exotic

+* Very cheap and very expensive bionics are less common.
+Ultratech bionics are unfrequent.
+* Increased variety of joy buildings in stock.

 ## Mod support

 TraderGen should support wares from most mods out of the box; please submit a [bug report](CONTRIBUTING.md) if you find any issues.